Seabird: Adaptations to life at sea

 With the exception of the cormorants and some terns, and in common with most other birds, all seabirds have waterproof plumage.
 However, compared to land birds, they have far more feathers protecting their bodies.
 This dense plumage is better able to protect the bird from getting wet, and cold is kept out by a dense layer of down feathers.
 The cormorants possess a layer of unique feathers that retain a smaller layer of air (compared to other diving birds) but otherwise soak up water.
 This allows them to swim without fighting the buoyancy that retaining air in the feathers causes, yet retain enough air to prevent the bird losing excessive heat through contact with water.

 The plumage of most seabirds is less colourful than that of land birds, restricted in the main to variations of black, white or grey.
 A few species sport colourful plumes (such as the tropicbirds and some penguins), but most of the colour in seabirds appears in the bills and legs.
 The plumage of seabirds is thought in many cases to be for camouflage, both defensive (the colour of US Navy battleships is the same as that of Antarctic prions, and in both cases it reduces visibility at sea) and aggressive (the white underside possessed by many seabirds helps hide them from prey below).
 The usually black wing tips help prevent wear, as they contain melanins that help the feathers resist abrasion.
+Seabirds can also display fluorescence, particularly on their bills, likely to indicate their fitness to potential mates.